Compact Quantum Homogeneous K\"ahler Spaces

 \section{Abstract}

-Noncommutative Hermitian structures were recently introduced in \cite{MMF3} as an algebraic framework for studying noncommutative complex geometry on quantum homogeneous spaces.
-In this paper, we introduce the notion of a \emph{compact quantum homogeneous Hermitian space} which gives a natural set of compatibility conditions between covariant Hermitian structures and Woronowicz's theory of compact quantum groups.
+Noncommutative K\"ahler structures provide an algebraic framework for studying noncommutative complex geometry on quantum homogeneous spaces.
+In this paper, we introduce the notion of a \emph{compact quantum homogeneous K\"ahler space} which gives a natural set of compatibility conditions between covariant K\"ahler structures and Woronowicz's theory of compact quantum groups.
 Each such object admits a Hilbert space completion possessing a remarkably rich yet tractable structure.
-The spectral behaviour of the associated Dolbeault--Dirac operators is moulded by the complex geometry of the underlying calculus.
-In particular, twisting the Dolbeault--Dirac operator by a negative vector bundle is shown to give a Fredholm operator if and only if the top anti-holomorphic cohomology group is finite-dimensional.
-When this is so, the operator's index coincides with the twisted holomorphic Euler characteristic of the underlying noncommutative complex structure.
-Our motivating family of examples, the irreducible quantum flag manifolds $\O_q(G/L_S)$ endowed with their Heckenberger--Kolb calculi, are presented in detail.
-The noncommutative Bott--Borel--Weil theorem \cite{DO} is used to produce a family of Dolbeault--Dirac Fredholm operators for each $\O_q(G/L_S)$.
-Moreover, following the spectral calculations of \cite{DOS1}, the Dolbeault--Dirac operator of quantum projective space is exhibited as a spectral triple in the sense of Connes.
+The analytic behaviour of the associated Dolbeault--Dirac operators is moulded by the complex geometry of the underlying calculus.
+In particular, twisting the Dolbeault--Dirac operator by a negative Hermitian holomorphic module is shown to give a Fredholm operator if and only if the top anti-holomorphic cohomology group is finite-dimensional.
+In this case, the operator's index coincides with the twisted holomorphic Euler characteristic of the underlying noncommutative complex structure.
+The irreducible quantum flag manifolds, endowed with their Heckenberger--Kolb calculi, are presented as motivating examples.